-The final concert in our Melbourne Recital Centre series for 2014 is a rare opportunity to hear a programme devoted to the sometimes overlooked but brilliant composer Georg Telemann.
+The final concert in our Melbourne Recital Centre series for 2014 is a rare opportunity to hear a programme devoted to the brilliant but sometimes overlooked composer Georg Telemann.
 We welcome special guest artist Lucinda Moon (violin) for this programme.

 We’re all set to cross the Tasman for two exciting events in the Hobart Baroque festival.